metaschema-framework/oscal-cli/README.md

 This work is intended to make it easier for OSCAL and Metaschema content authors to work with related content.

-This tool is based on the [Metaschema Java Tools](https://github.com/usnistgov/metaschema-java) and [OSCAL Java Library](https://github.com/usnistgov/liboscal-java/) projects.
+This tool is based on the [Metaschema Java Tools](https://github.com/metaschema-framework/metaschema-java) and [OSCAL Java Library](https://github.com/metaschema-framework/liboscal-java/) projects.

-This effort is part of the National Institute of Standards and Technology (NIST) OSCAL Program.

 ## Contributing to this code base